linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 ## Dovecot

 Dovecot is the *Mail Delivery Agent* (MDA) which is passed messages from Postfix and delivers them to a virtual mailbox.

+### Installing Dovecot MDA For Postfix Email Server

+To install Dovecot on Ubuntu or Debian run the following command:

+sudo apt install dovecot-imapd dovecot-pop3d

+This installation comes with several Dovecot modules like:
+1. dovecot-antispam
+2. dovecot-solr
+3. dovecot-ldap
+4. dovecot-sieve

+They help Dovecot with a range of functions like spam filtering, user directory management, enabling a full text search, and mail filtering.

+### Configuring Postfix Email Server With Dovecot MDA

 In this section, configure Dovecot to force users to use SSL when they connect so that their passwords are never sent to the server in plain text.

 1. Copy all of the configuration files so you can easily revert back to them if needed: